Prerequisites

 Usage:

-How to play a bag and watch events in real time for a given system
+How to replay a bag and watch events triggered for a given system

-The command ./heex sdk replay will pull a Docker image, install the latest Agent and run a bag play to watch events in real time for a given system.
+The command ./heex sdk replay will pull a Docker image, install the latest Agent and run a replay on the given bag to watch events that are generated for a given system.
 Replay will use the default bag if none is provided.
+The bag shall be replayed in a accelerated speed.
+Flags available:

 • system-id: The system ID to use.
 [Required]